DarkCodeOrg/library_management_system/README.md

 **PYTHON**

     Why python ?
-        * It has easy to use libraries such as Tinter and PIL to handle the GUI of the software
+        * It has easy to use libraries such as Tkinter and PIL to handle the GUI of the software
         * Easily portable thus removing any OS/Arch dependence

 ### Back End